 You can also design your place with seasonal flowers or plants which you can display in washable holders like this one:

 We’ve discussed this before (Read: Skip the gift wrapper and do these eco-friendly wrapping tips instead) but we’ll say it again: That glossy gift wrap with a short shelf life does not actually do anything aside from making your present look presentable.
-Although gift wrap made of recycled paper is now available, it is still best to wrap those presents in things the receiver can still use in the future such as pages of old magazines, fabric, old tin cans, boxes, or even bags.
+Although gift wrap made of recycled paper is now available, it is still best to wrap those presents or giveaways in things the receiver can still use in the future such as pages of old magazines, fabric, old tin cans, boxes, or even bags.
 A good example would be the painted bag above from the “Pambahay Sculptures” of Cruz and Tremaine from Guava Sketches.